kalekdev/uni/semester-1/technische-mechanik/notes.typ

   R = 0\
   M_P = d F
 $

+Whenever the resultant force is 0, the moment around all points in the body is the same.

 === Dynamic
 The dynamic of a force group with respect to a point O describes the entire set of forces on the body: